Memphis’s Penny Hardaway gets his first tourney win and a shot to shock Gonzaga

 “You watch this growing up, March Madness,” Duren said.
 “You see the bright lights, the big crowds, and you just want to be in this position.”

 Memphis’s reward for its first tournament victory in eight years is a Saturday date with the top-ranked Gonzaga Bulldogs, who struggled early in their 92-73 victory over No. 16 Georgia State.
-The round-of-32 contest between Memphis and Gonzaga will feature a matchup between Duren and Chet Holmgren, a leading candidate to be the No. 1 selection in June’s NBA Draft.
+The round-of-32 contest between Memphis and Gonzaga will feature a matchup between Duren and Chet Holmgren, a leading candidate to be the No. 1 selection in June’s NBA draft.

 Their duel should be a classic stylistic contrast: Duren’s love of contact and natural strength vs. the 7-foot Holmgren’s length and fluidity.
 Lomax, meanwhile, said that he will be “good to go” against Gonzaga despite his ankle injury.